PyCQA/redbaron/docs/tuto.rst

     red[0].target
     red[0].value

+For now we saw attributes that are either strings or pointing to other nodes, respectively called leafs and branches in the tree terminology.
-The last kind of attributes that you might want to use are list like here for the print
+The last kind of attributes that you will encounter are a special case of the branch nodes: instead of pointing to a single node, they point to a list of nodes.
+You can see this in the print statement's :file:`value`
-statement:
+attribute:

 .. ipython:: python

     red[1].help()

 Notice the :file:`*` before :file:`StringNode` and :file:`NameNode`?
-It indicates that they are items of a list (on the attribute value).
+It indicates that they are items of a list.
 Look:

 .. ipython:: python